 - Do ask if you’re not sure: Ask local friends if you have them, ask other hotel/hostel guests, or ask tour guides for feedback on what you’re wearing if you’re really not sure.

 - If you’re at the beach, don’t wear swimwear off the beach, even just to cross the road to get your coconut water.
 Many of India’s beautiful beaches are actually in more conservative communities (depending where in the country you are) and not dressing properly causes offence.
-In Goa or at resort beaches, bikinis are fine, but on local beaches it’s better to swim partially clothed (a loose t-shirt over your swimsuit is a good idea).
+In Goa or at resort beaches, bikinis are fine, but on local beaches or waterfalls etc it’s better to swim partially clothed (a loose t-shirt over your swimsuit is a good idea).

 - Do wear bright colours: Not only will they make your feel more cheerful, you’ll blend in to India’s rainbow of colour!